 Claire, a peculiar adolescent wearing a variety of masks.

 “Do you need something, Prince Yuseong?”
 Alice asked when he reached her side.

 His smile dipped for a moment as he locked eyes with her, but he continued pleasantly, “I… actually have a couple questions about the saint candidates, Miss Kingsley.
 I admit I was kind of carried away earlier and ran off before understanding the situation fully.”

 That was youth.

-“The Capricornians still seem kinda confused about it and Miss Law seems intimidating honestly,” Claire continued, “so I figured I should try asking you instead, Miss Kingsley, if you have the time.”
+“The Capricornians still seem kinda confused about it and Miss Law is kind of intimidating honestly,” Claire continued, “so I figured I should try asking you instead, Miss Kingsley, if you have the time.”